On relative birational geometry and Nagata's compactification: Introduction

 \section{Introduction}

-In \cite{temrz}, the first author introduced relative Riemann-Zariski spaces associated to a separated morphism of schemes, established their basic properties, and applied the theory to obtain several applications such as a strong version of stable modification theorem for relative curves, and a theorem about factorization of separated morphisms, which generalizes Nagata's compactification theorem.
+In \cite{temrz}, the first author introduced relative Riemann-Zariski spaces associated to a separated morphism of schemes, established their basic properties, and obtained several applications such as a strong version of stable modification theorem for relative curves, and a theorem about factorization of separated morphisms, which generalizes Nagata's compactification theorem \cite{Nagata}.
 The aim of the current paper is to extend the methods and the results of \cite{temrz} to algebraic spaces, and thereby, prepare the ground for further generalizations, e.g., the equivariant case and the case of stacks.

 In this paper, we introduce the language of {\it models}, which makes the method more intuitive.
 Its choice is motivated by relations between classical birational geometry, Raynaud's theory, and, what we call, relative birational geometry.
 The results in this paper include (i) a new proof of Nagata's compactification theorem for algebraic spaces and of a stronger result on factorization of separated morphisms of algebraic spaces, (ii) a valuative description of Riemann-Zariski spaces associated to a separated morphism of algebraic spaces, (iii) a valuative criterion for schematization, and (iv) an application of our theory to the study of Pr\"ufer morphisms and Pr\"ufer pairs of qcqs algebraic spaces.